The 4 Nutrition Tips Every Breastfeeding Mama Should Follow

 In the postpartum period, you’ll likely be feeling tired and putting most of your energy into caring for your baby.
 Caring for yourself may not feel like a priority; however, it’s essential to eat right so that you can support milk production and care for your baby.

 Batch cooking recipes will help to ensure there are balanced options on hand.
+Pro-Tip: Try doubling recipes to keep leftovers in the fridge and freezer.

 4. Always have a water bottle close at hand

 Water is the foundation of breastmilk composition, so it’s important to consume extra while you’re breastfeeding.
 It’s recommended that breastfeeding mamas aim for about 3 litres of fluids per day to support milk production.
+Drinking 3 litres of fluids each day can be a challenge for many women, especially for busy mamas.

 Keeping a water bottle on hand not only helps you be conscious of how much water you’ve had, but it also acts as a visual reminder to take a drink.
 Who doesn’t need that?